rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/agent-options/_index.md

 ---
 title: Rancher Agent Options
-weight: 1140
+weight: 2500
 aliases:
   - /rancher/v2.x/en/admin-settings/agent-options/
+  - /rancher/v2.x/en/cluster-provisioning/custom-clusters/agent-options
+  - /rancher/v2.x/en/cluster-provisioning/rke-clusters/agent-options
 ---

 Rancher deploys an agent on each node to communicate with the node.
 This pages describes the options that can be passed to the agent.
-To use these options, you will need to [Create a Cluster with Custom Nodes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) and add the options to the generated `docker run` command when adding a node.
+To use these options, you will need to [create a cluster with custom nodes]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) and add the options to the generated `docker run` command when adding a node.

+For an overview of how Rancher communicates with downstream clusters using node agents, refer to the [architecture section.]({{<baseurl>}}/rancher/v2.x/en/overview/architecture/#3-node-agents)

 ## General options